Olympus E-420 vs E-PM1

 The E-420 writes its imaging data to Compact Flash or xD Picture cards, while the E-PM1 uses SDXC cards.
 The E-420 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the E-PM1 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-420 and Olympus PEN E-PM1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-420 and the E-PM1 have been discontinued, but can regularly be found used on eBay.
+Both the E-420 and the E-PM1 have been discontinued, but can regularly be found used on ebay.
 The E-PM1 was replaced by the Olympus E-PM2, while the E-420 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-420 Manual (free pdf) or the online Olympus E-PM1 Manual.
+Further information on the features and operation of the E-420 and E-PM1 can be found, respectively, in the Olympus E-420 Manual (free pdf) or the online Olympus E-PM1 Manual.

 So what is the bottom line?
 Is the Olympus E-420 better than the Olympus E-PM1 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better image quality: Scores markedly higher (4 points) in the DXO overall assessment.

 - Easier framing: Has an optical viewfinder for image composition and settings control.